-UPDATE: Today’s flash flood watch has been canceled for most of north and west central Georgia.
+UPDATE: The Sep 26, 2009 flash flood watch has been canceled for most of north and west central Georgia.
 Heavy rainfall has diminished, and additional heavy rainfall is not expected during the next couple of days.
 However excessive rainfall from earlier this week, as well as this evening, has left some area creeks and rivers well above flood stage.

 Due to the ample tropical moisture in place and soils still saturated from widespread record rainfall and flooding earlier this week, any heavy rain that develops will lead to additional flooding concerns.
 Rainfall amounts of 1 to 3 inches can be expected across the watch Area, with locally higher amounts of 4 inches or more possible, especially in the north Georgia mountains.